Francheska: Prairie Queen

-Francheska: Prairie Queen is a Canadian documentary film, directed by Laura O'Grady and slated for release in 2022.
+Francheska: Prairie Queen is a Canadian documentary film, directed by Laura O'Grady and released in 2022.
 The film is a portrait of Francis Yutrago, a gay immigrant to Canada from the Philippines who performs as a drag queen under the name Francheska Dynamites in Lethbridge, Alberta.

 Francheska was previously profiled in an episode of the CBC Gem web series Canada's a Drag in 2020.

 The film premiered at the Calgary International Film Festival.

 The film was longlisted for the Directors Guild of Canada's 2022 Jean-Marc Vallée DGC Discovery Award.